jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 - produced invalid prisma code (hallucinated pragmas `@oneToManyInverse` and `manyToManyInverse` instead of the actual `@relation` pragma)
 - deleted the `GroupMembership` entity entirely, and removed many attributes from other entities

+### Cline Qwen3

+- seems to have been overwhelmed by Cline's large prompt.
+- Didn't come up with any useful changes

+### Cline Deepseek R1 (14b)

+- actually did a pretty decent job!

 ### Continue (llama3)

 - understood the prompt, but whiffed it on making suggestions.
-- claimed to add a line (the `match` attribute of the `Event` entity), when that line already existed. all it did was add a comment claiming credit
+- claimed to add a line to the `Event` entity (the `match` attribute), when that line already existed. all it did was add a comment claiming credit